Antonio Bohanon appreciated Tri-C’s smaller class sizes.

 Nine years ago, Bohanon participated in Tri-C’s Youth Technology Academy, a one‑of‐a‑kind, STEM‐focused high school program that trains students for the technical workforce.
 There, he saw his passion for engineering and technology flourish.
 “It really set me up for where I’m at now,” he said.

 Back in Cleveland, Bohanon struggled for direction.
 His uncle, a CNC machinist, suggested that he look into Tri-C’s Precision Machining program.
-In September 2014, Bohanon enrolled in the 14-week Precision Machining Technology I program.
+Bohanon enrolled in the 14-week Precision Machining Technology I program.
 His interest piqued, he enrolled in Precision Machining Technology II and III as well, earning certificates in each while working full time.

 Bohanon appreciated the accessibility of instructors and program staff at Tri-C. He was especially thankful for the wealth of hands-on learning opportunities, which suit his learning style better than typical classroom lectures.